 When a formal student evaluation has been performed, parents are required to provide copies of such student evaluations to the school.
 These formal evaluations include, but are not limited to, educational, speech/language therapy, occupational therapy, and physical therapy.
 Failure to provide such evaluation reports will result in a lack of accommodations and individualized instruction in the classroom and on standardized tests.
 Failure to provide such evaluation reports could result in being released from your contract, or not receiving a contract.
 Evaluations need to be updated every three years in order for accommodations to be provided.

-- Letter grades (A, B, C, D, and F) are reported in grades three through five, and assessments of S, S-, or N in grades Pre-K through two, according to the following scale:
+- Letter grades (A, B, C, D, and F) are reported in grades three through five, and assessments of M, I, or L in grades Pre-K through two, according to the following scale:

 - A = 100 - 94

 - M = Meets expectations consistently and independently